 The first scratch coat of plaster is going on the building.
 In this photo you can see the pedestrian side entrance with roof stoop.
 A 12 foot tall pair of wood barn doors to the left.

-On Site Masonry Fireplace Construction Photos
+Masonry Spanish Courtyard Fireplace Construction Photos

 Here, the extensive foundation for the all masonry outdoor fireplace has been poured (and backfilled with dirt).
 The construction of the firebox begins.
 Red fire brick is being laid in a herringbone pattern.